webplatform/docs/css/functions/custom/index.md

 standardization_status: 'W3C Editor''s Draft'
 summary: 'With CSS custom filters you can create your own sophisticated effects on DOM elements.
 They work with CSS animations and transitions to create complex animated visual effects.'
 tags:
-  0: CSS
+  - CSS_Functions
-  1: Functions
+  - CSS
-  3: Graphics
+  - Graphics
-  4: SVG
+  - SVG
 uri: css/functions/custom

 ---